erikchiodo/eriks-regex-tutorial/gist-template.md

 You might be asking at this point: What's the use of search patterns -- especially considering that they only seem to search for highly-specific combinations of characters?

-Luckily, there's another concept in regex called **meta characters**.
-Meta characters allow you to create regular expressions that have pre-defined meaning with specific functions within search patterns.
-They allow you to create more impactful expressions because they give you the flexibility to add more depth to what you're searching for within a body of text.
+Fortunately, there's another concept in regex called **meta characters**.
+Meta characters allow you to create regular expressions with predefined meanings and specific functions within search patterns.
+They provide the ability to construct more impactful expressions by adding depth to your search criteria within a body of text.

 For example, if we wanted to search for a word that starts with "C" and is followed by 7 lowercase letters (i.e. Columbia), how might we write a regular expression using meta characters?